How to plant our self-watering pots

 What happens when the soil gets too dry?

 If watering is missed for an extended period and the soil mass gets too dry, it looses its ability to transfer water from the reservoir.
-The easy fix is to lift and separate your planter from the bottom reservoir and bring it to a sink where you can significantly top-water your plant until water runs strongly through the bottom of the planter.
-Then, wait a few minutes until no more water runs through and and try watering a small amount again.
+The easy fix is to lift and separate your planter from the bottom reservoir and bring it to a sink where you can top-water your plant until the soil is completely saturated.
+This can take anywhere between one and five minutes for a dry root mass.
+Wait a few minutes until no more water runs through and and try watering a small amount again.
 The soil should absorb the water without letting it run through the bottom.
 If not, you may need to add more water.
 After using this re-hydration method, do not fill the reservoir.
 The plant will need a time to dry out before you're ready to use the reservoir again.
 Try to be consistent with your watering as extreme drought and flood can stress and weaken plants over time.

 What happens if the soil gets too wet?

 Certain plants that tend towards dryer soil might have difficulty adjusting to sub-irrigation if the reservoir is kept full of water at all times because the Aeration Stones help facilitate the transfer of a small amount of moisture even if the plant's roots aren't drinking.
 This is usually a seasonal issue in fall and winter when plants aren't receiving enough light to process water.
 If you notice this becoming a problem, simply give the plant time to "dry out" between refilling the reservoir, usually for a period of 5-7 days.
 We've noticed this can be an issue for the following plant families and recommend dry out periods in fall and winter months: